dtzSiFive/firrtl-spec/spec.md

 The flow of a reference to a declared circuit component depends on the kind of circuit component.
 A reference to an input port, an instance, a memory, and a node, is a source.
 A reference to an output port is a sink.
-A reference to a wire or register is duplex.
+A reference to a wire, register, or probe is duplex.

 The flow of a sub-index or sub-access expression is the flow of the vector-typed expression it indexes or accesses.